Grab Your Camera, Binoculars and Your Field Guide…

 In Ontario you can discover a diversity of plant and wildlife that’s practically unparalleled.
 There are more than 400 species of birds and an incredible variety of wildlife that make Ontario a naturalist’s dream.

-The World’s Largest Game Preserve isn’t in Africa, it’s right here…
+The World’s Largest Game Preserve Isn’t in Africa, It’s Right Here in Ontario!

 The Chapleau Game Preserve is the world’s largest covering over 7,000 square kilometers (3,000 square miles).

 It was established in 1925 to protect indigenous wildlife from hunting and trapping, and since then the only hunting allowed in the vast Boreal Forest is with a camera.
 Straddling the height of land between Hudson Bay and Lake Superior it contains an amazing diversity of wildlife; you have a good chance of spotting the tallest animal in North America, the Moose, and if you watch really closely, you may spot the smallest North American mammal, the Pygmy Shrew.

 You don’t have to go to a park or sanctuary to see wildlife.
 There are vast remote areas throughout Ontario, particularly in the north.
 Its not unusual to spot moose, deer or bear near the side of the road in many areas, and real viewing opportunities are just steps off the beaten path.

 Prepare to be absolutely amazed at how clear our night skies are.
 Ontario has Canada’s first dark sky reserve which protects our clean skies.
 Who knows, you may even catch a glimpse of the spectacular aurora borealis – our Northern Lights.